 State and territorial surveying licensure boards grant professional surveyor licenses in the United States.
 Collectively, these boards make up NCEES.
 While the licensure process is generally the same in each state, some specific requirements vary.
 Look up requirements and contact information for state licensing boards.

 Many professional surveyors find that their careers require them to be licensed in more than one state.
 To do this, a professional surveyor must apply for comity licensure in additional states.
-NCEES Records is a service designed for this process.Read more about NCEES Records, and learn how to establish a record.
+NCEES Records is a service designed for this process.Read more about NCEES Records, and learn how to establish a Record.

-Visit our exams section for information about the two-part exam component of surveying licensure, including detailed exam specifications and policies.
+Visit our exams section for information about the exam components of surveying licensure, including detailed exam specifications and policies.
 If you have already decided to begin the process, visit our exams section and select your state licensing board (from the drop-down menu on the right) for requirements and instructions on how to register for an upcoming exam administration.